-A Polynesian-style luau is truly an exciting departure from the traditional concept of wedding parties.
+A Polynesian-style luau summer wedding is truly an exciting departure from the traditional concept of wedding parties.
 Recreating the look of this lavish feast, the focal point of a wedding luau would naturally be its stunning table display—set off by the perfect tropical ambiance and a vibrant color palette applied to centerpieces, place settings and decorative accents that are both exotic and elegant. » Click to view slideshow

 Paint the Scene in Vibrant Tropical Colors